 Lisbon's impressive aquarium, Oceanario de Lisboa, is the biggest in Europe.
 It is in the Parque das Nações (National Park) where the World Expo 1998 exhibition was held.
 The aquarium was designed by architect Peter Chermayeff, who was also behind Osaka's aquarium.
 One of the main attractions is a tank of 1000 m2 with 5,000,000 litters of water, exhibiting about 100 different species of sea animals from around the world.

-Cabo da Roca is Europe's westernmost location, offering stunning scenery and a viewpoint to the Atlantic Ocean from high above.
+Cabo da Roca is Europe's westernmost location.
+The place offers stunning scenery and a viewpoint to the Atlantic Ocean from high above.
 The rocky landscape invites you to walk along the coast and enjoy the dramatic landscape and viewpoints.
 Start the visit by the old lighthouse.
 The tour to Cabo da Roca is one of our most popular excursions from Lisbon and can be combines with either Sintra or Cascais.

 Sintra is about half an hour's drive from Lisbon and is one of the most popular destinations for an excursion from Portugal's capital.
 Sintra is both a city and a monumental area with numerous museums, historic buildings, churches, gardens, and beautiful nature.
 Among the most important buildings are Castelo dos Mouros (Castle of the Moors) and the castle of the Pena National Palace, the estate of Monserrate and the mansion of Quinta da Regaleira.